jasonpark12345/Lakers/README.md

 # Lakers
-##Why the Lakers will win the Finals
+Why the Lakers will win the Finals
+The Lakers have a better team